High $Q^2$ Behavior of the Proton Structure Function through the Balitsky-Kovchegov Equation: Structure function in High energies

 \section{Structure function $\mathbf{F_2(x,Q^2)}$ in High energies}

-In Ref. \cite{deSantanaAmaral:2006fe}, the authors already discussed in detail the process of calculating the structure function $F_2$, including the selection of parameters contained in the momentum space photon wave function.
-We use the same formalism from Ref. \cite{deSantanaAmaral:2006fe} to get several parameters in the analytical solution of the BK equation by fitting HERA data \cite{H1:2013ktq,H1:2015ubc}.
-Considering the small $x$ limit, we chose to fit the experimental data in the range of 2.5 GeV$^2< Q^2 <$250 GeV$^2$, because the amount of data as well as the precision in this region are appropriate.
+In Ref. \cite{deSantanaAmaral:2006fe}, the authors discussed in detail the process of calculating the structure function $ F_2 $, including the selection of parameters contained in the momentum space photon wave function.
+We employ the same formalism from Ref. \cite{deSantanaAmaral:2006fe} to derive several parameters in the analytical solution of the BK equation by fitting HERA data \cite{H1:2013ktq,H1:2015ubc}.
+Considering the small $ x $ limit, we chose to fit the experimental data in the range $ 2.5 \, \text{GeV}^2 < Q^2 < 250 \, \text{GeV}^2 $ because the quantity of data and the precision in this region are suitable.

-According to the discussions from \cite{Wang:2020stj}, we fixed the strong coupling constant $\bar{\alpha_{\mathrm{s}}}\equiv\alpha_{\mathrm{s}}N_c/\pi=0.191$.
-It is effective in the energy range we considered.
-In order to calculate $F_2$ with Eq. (\ref{eq:F2-BK}), the color number $N_c$ is determined to $3$, and the considerations of quark mass and flavor are not changed which we used in Ref. \cite{deSantanaAmaral:2006fe}.
-In other words, we choose $m_u=m_d=m_q=140$ MeV, $m_c=1.3$ GeV for quarks mass \cite{deSantanaAmaral:2006fe}, proton size is treated as the electronic radius $R_p=4.23$ GeV$^{-1}$.
-Based on these fixed parameters options, we shall use the HERA data to fit and obtain the parameters in Eq. (\ref{eq:BK-solution}).
-The fitting results are displayed in FIG. \ref{fig:fit} (with partial fitting results) and the fitting parameters of Eq. (\ref{eq:BK-solution}) are determined as $A_0=0.5262\pm0.0024$, $A_1=1.4383\pm0.0133$, $A_2=0.1047\pm0.0008$ and $\theta=-0.4572\pm0.0110$.
+According to the discussions in \cite{Wang:2020stj}, we fixed the strong coupling constant $\bar{\alpha_{\mathrm{s}}} = 0.191$, which is effective in the energy range we considered.
+We need to emphasize that the strong coupling constant $\bar{\alpha_{\mathrm{s}}}$ is fixed because the primary focus of this work is on the behavior of the structure function at higher $Q^2$, where the coupling constant can be considered to have a negligible impact on the results.
+This simplification is well justified.
+The chosen value for the coupling constant has also been used to calculate the diffractive production processes of vector mesons \cite{Wang:2022jwh}, successfully describing experimental data \cite{ZEUS:2004yeh,ZEUS:2007iet,H1:1999pji,H1:2005dtp,H1:2009cml}.
+To calculate $F_2$ using Eq. (\ref{eq:F2-BK}), the color number $N_c$ is set to 3, and the considerations regarding quark mass and flavor remain unchanged from those we used in Ref. \cite{deSantanaAmaral:2006fe}.
+Specifically, we set $m_u = m_d = m_q = 140\,\text{MeV}$ and $m_c = 1.4\,\text{GeV}$ for the quark masses \cite{deSantanaAmaral:2006fe}, while the proton size is treated as the electromagnetic radius $R_p = 4.23\,\text{GeV}^{-1}$.
+For the selection of quark mass parameters in the photon wave function, we referred to the work of the GBW model \cite{Golec-Biernat:1998zce,Bartels:2002cj,Kowalski:2003hm}.
+In principle, the choice of these parameters can influence the results; however, we treat the photon wave function as a priori and base our discussion of the applicability of the BK equation’s analytical solution on this assumption.
+Based on these fixed parameter selections, we utilize the HERA data to fit and obtain the parameters in Eq. (\ref{eq:BK-solution}).
+The fitting results are displayed in FIG. \ref{fig:fit} (with partial fitting results), and the fitting parameters of Eq. (\ref{eq:BK-solution}) are determined as $A_0 = 0.5262 \pm 0.0024$, $A_1 = 1.4383 \pm 0.0133$, $A_2 = 0.1047 \pm 0.0008$, and $\theta = -0.4572 \pm 0.0110$.